 3.1.9.1 Responsible person or persons involved

 - i.
-Name, title, address, telephone number and signature - ii.
+Name, title, address, telephone number and signature (Head of institute/organization) - ii.
 Name, address and telephone number of the person(s) who developed and/or supplied the regulated material.

 3.1.9.2 Material(s) to be introduced